 The master’s in cybersecurity degree has been divided into a set of core courses that provide the necessary skills in cybersecurity, organizational behavior, and structure, research, and writing.
 The program then offers various specializations to allow students to select specific fields of study that they are passionate about, each having well-defined job prospects, derived from the NICE framework, affiliated with them.

-The Master of Science in Cybersecurity program is offered 100% online, allowing students to complete coursework in a timeframe that fits their individual schedule.
+The Master of Science in Cyber Security Program is offered 100% online, allowing students to complete coursework in a timeframe that fits their schedule.
 This also requires that the student has the appropriate technology and connectivity to sustain constant participation in class activities.

 About the Program

-Developed from a learning model based on Bloom’s Taxonomy, the master of science in cybersecurity’s educational objectives are identify what students should learn, understand, and be able to do based on their EC-Council University coursework.
+Developed from a learning model based on Bloom’s Taxonomy, the online master’s in cybersecurity educational objectives are to identify what students should learn, understand, and be able to do based on their EC-Council University coursework.

-The university’s cybersecurity programs are established with a mix of both business management and applied technology practical studies.
-This is based on the industry’s need to have a balance of applied skills and disciplines in both technical domains of study and practical business knowledge in the workplace.
+The university’s bachelor and master in cybersecurity programs are established with a mix of both business management and applied practical technology studies.
+This is based on the industry’s need to have a balance of applied skills and disciplines in both technical domains of research and practical business knowledge in the workplace.
 The purely technical theory or heavily managerial focus of some programs does not produce as well-rounded a cybersecurity expert as is generally desired by industry.

 What you will learn upon completion:

 - The application of technical strategies, tools, and techniques to secure data and information for a client or customer.